 Back in January 2015, I had just moved back to the UK after spending 18 months working in the neon-soaked metropolis of Hong Kong.
-I was 27 years old, soon to turn 28, living back in my childhood room at my dad’s house with my, then girlfriend, now wife.
+I was 27 years old, living back in my childhood room at my dad’s house with my, then girlfriend, now wife.
 I had no job, no car and no place of my own.
 One thing I did have, was a lot of confusion about what I actually wanted to do with my life.

 Over the next few months I divided my time between sending out CVs (I work in marketing by the way) and thinking of questions that would fit into my quiz book.
 By April, I had written 385 questions and answers, separated into 25 quizzes that were a mixture of general knowledge and themed rounds.
 I’d also managed to teach myself some basic Photoshop skills from YouTube videos and had scraped together a front and back cover.
 These were simple in design but I was pretty chuffed with how they turned out.
-I uploaded all of this to Lulu.com (the website I use to self-publish) and then ordered my proof copy.
+I uploaded all of this to Lulu.com (the website I first used to self-publish) and then ordered my proof copy.

 When it arrived I was ecstatic, I couldn’t believe I’d created something that looked professional and had my name on it.
 It gave me a huge sense of purpose, this is something I could be truly passionate about and one day do for a living.
 That of course, was before I noticed that I’d spelt the word Brain, ‘Brian’, on the 3rd page….bugger.